 A day in the city with the Kodak Charmera ~ dark laneways, bricks, and fluffy toys

-I can’t get enough of this little toy camera right now.
-There’s liberation in making photos of things that I might not notice when using a more serious camera.
-Maybe I’ve developed a touch of snobbishness when using a Nikon or a Sony or an Olympus, as though a scene isn’t worth the effort of removing them from my shoulder bag.
+I can’t get enough of this toy camera right now.
+There’s creative freedom in making photos of things I might not notice when using a more serious camera.
+Maybe I’ve developed a touch of snobbishness when using a Nikon or a Sony or an Olympus, as though only select scenes are worthy of the effort to pull pricier cameras from my shoulder bag.

 Mounds of cheerful cheap fluff – Kodak Charmera